top of page

 • Microsoft Sentinel integrates AI-driven automation to trigger playbooks, cutting average response times for high-severity incidents by 70%.

-• Darktrace HEAL initiates autonomous responses such as throttling suspicious traffic while analysts review incidents.
+• Darktrace HEAL initiates autonomous responses, such as throttling suspicious traffic while analysts review incidents.

 2. Vulnerability Monitoring